pi-hole/docs/docs/ftldns/dnsmasq_warn.md

 !!! warning "Maximum number of concurrent DNS queries reached (max: `NUMBER`)"

-    The configured maximum number of concurrent DNS queries has been reached.
+    The configured maximum number of concurrent DNS queries for a given server is reached.
 The system is either very busy at the moment or not receiving queries from the configured upstream.
 Check your connectivity or the upstream DNS server status.

-The warning can also be printed when being spammed with an excessive amount of duplicates.
-It is printed at most once every five seconds.
+    The warning can also be printed when being spammed with an excessive amount of duplicates or when the upstream server never replies for specific domains.
+Check your logs and try to identify similarities between the query directly preceding this warning and earlier queries in `/var/log/pihole.log`.
+Try to find out if your upstream does maybe never reply to specific domains and fix this.

+    This warning is printed at most once every five seconds (per upstream server) to help mitigate unlimited log file growth.

 !!! warning "Maximum number of concurrent DNS queries to `DOMAIN` reached (max: `NUMBER`)"